The Probate Process

 The probate court will then appoint the individual as PR of the estate and admit the will for probate.
 In formal proceedings, before the petitioner is appointed as PR, the petitioner must file a petition and notify those named as beneficiaries in the will and the decedent’s heirs of the PR’s petition for appointment.

 Within 30 days of the PR’s appointment, the PR must notify the interested parties of his or her appointment as PR.
-If the probate court in the county does not publish notice in the local newspaper, the PR must publish a legal notice informing any creditors of the decedent of the decedent’s death.
+If the probate court in the county does not publish a notice in the local newspaper, the PR must publish a legal notice informing any creditors of the decedent of the decedent’s death.

 The Waiting Or Creditors’ Period